WDD 130: Web Fundamentals

 Build the common page layout within the <body> using the following semantic elements:

-Remember that this page will not have any layout or style at this point.
+This page will not have any layout or style at this point.
 It is just the structure.
 We will add CSS styling and layout in another activity.

 1. Start with a <body> element that will contain all the page content.